-Lately, everyone talks about the benefits of add Chia to our meals, from celebrities to youtubers showing a thousand of recipes about how to add these seeds to our diet.
+Lately, everyone talks about the benefits of add Chia to our meals, from celebrities to YouTubers showing a thousand recipes about how to add these seeds to our diet.
 But have you ever wondered what are the benefits of Chia seeds?
 Below, I will explain some of the benefits it can add to your life.

 First of all, where do Chia seeds come from?
 The Chia seeds usually grow in South America, these black seeds come from a plant called Salvia Hispanica.
-In fact, decades ago it was considered an elixir which provided to the Mayans and Aztecs with an enormous force and energy.
-Also, a curious fact is that “chia” means in Maya “strength,” but the seeds were also associated with wisdom.
+In fact, decades ago it was considered an elixir that provided to the Mayans and Aztecs with an enormous force and energy.
+Also, a curious fact is that “chia” means in Maya’s “strength,” but the seeds were also associated with wisdom.

 Nevertheless, it wasn’t until the past few years that it became popular in the modern culture, where look good and have a healthy lifestyle is important, especially if it helps you to look young and feel revitalized.

 Below you will find some of the benefits these seeds can provide to your body.